wn-doolittle/caliper-spec/guides/implementation-guide.md

 ## Abstract

 IMS Caliper Analytics&reg; is a technical specification that describes a structured set of vocabulary that assists institutions in collecting learning and usage data from digital resources and learning tools.
-This data can be used to present information to students, instructors, advisers, and administrators in in order to drive effective decision making to improve learner success.  **TODO: improve section**
+This data can be used to present information to students, instructors, advisers, and administrators in in order to drive effective decision making to improve learner success.

 Caliper can help to answer various questions about learner activity, a few examples questions that Caliper might help answer.